 Based on the student's research, the research article will be prepared in active collaboration with supervisors and other researchers.
 The article should preferably be published in an international journal with peer review.
-The FL student must be a first or second author.
+The student must be a first or second author.

 The student has one research year, during which they don’t take part in the tuition of the master's program in psychology.
-FL also runs in the Summer semesters, and part-time in parallel with the master's or professional study programmes in psychology, until the submission of the research article in the last semester.
+The programme also runs in the Summer semesters, and part-time in parallel with the master's or professional study programmes in psychology, until the submission of the research article in the last semester.

 It is recommended to complete most of training part during the research year.
 This especially applies to compulsory PhD courses and other research activities that require absence from ordinary studies, such as study stays abroad.

 The programme is supported by the Norwegian Research Council, and students in the programme receive NOK 200,000 in scholarships.